 We already know that screens can cause headaches through eye strain and being sick doesn't help.
 Tuck your tablet away and blow the dust off those magazines that have been collecting on the bookshelf since 2012.
 Once you've finished one, set it aside to recycle when you're feeling better and whittle that pile down until your head is full of light recipes and fresh decorating ideas.

-Remember to peel off you prescription labels before tossing them.
-To find out how to properly dispose of meds visit earth911.com
+Remember to peel off your prescription labels before tossing them.
+To find out how to properly dispose of meds, visit earth911.com

 Set down the remote and connect with friends or family instead.
 Send your great aunt from two states over an email asking how her holidays went, then FB chat up your best friend from your year abroad to find out how her new job is going.
 It'll feel good to talk to someone other than yourself.

 As important as staying close with good friends is, getting rid of bad ones is just as healthy.
 Scan through your Facebook friends and Likes and un-add anyone you genuinely don't like or have no real-life connection with.

 For those you don't want to excommunicate—like that really nice mom who keeps posting pictures of her new Lexus—or pages you'd like to use as a reference but don't want to keep seeing in your feed, just use the "unfollow" options to stay friends.
 They'll never know!

 Whether you prefer e-books or that sweet smell of a been-around-the-block-a-few-times library copy, indulge in a fresh chapter before your afternoon nap or after each round of ibuprofen.
 By the time your fever is broken, you'll have another novel checked off the list.

 If you don't even have a list yet, get started for free with Goodreads or Kobo.